Noteshelf Review 2023

 That’s especially true if you’re trying to replace notebooks and laptops with an iPad or Android tablet.

-But with so many options to choose from, which app is best for taking notes and jotting reminders?
+But with so many options to choose from, which app is best?

 Let’s get to it!